janessatran/janessatran.github.io/_posts/2022/2022-07-17-100-days-of-code-log.md

 Also I plan on taking a break this weekend to celebrate another year around the sun! :)

 **Link to work**: I've stored solutions to exercises in the various parts by commit [here](https://github.com/janessatran/fullstack-course)

+## Day 7: July 25, 2022

+**Today's Progress**: Went through Part 1c of [Fullstack Open 2022](https://fullstackopen.com/en/)

+**Thoughts**: A lot of this is review material because it covered component states and event handlers.
+It was a little boring because it's all review.

+**Link to work**: No links